 Friends may call during a virtual shiva via Zoom on Monday evening from 5:30-7:30 p.m.
 Please call Temple Israel of Scranton on Sunday morning for the link.

-To send flowers to the family or plant a tree in memory of Harlene (Goldfield) Arenberg, please visit our floral store.
+To send flowers to Harlene's family, please visit our floral store.